-- Time violations cannot place first (30 second grace period). - NO NOTES (PAPER OR DIGITAL) Those using notes should not rank first in the round. - Entertaining, characters clearly defined and differentiated, plot makes sense.
+- Time: 4:30-5 minutes (only valid if timed with stopwatch).
+Time violations cannot place first (30 second grace period), (deduct points for any significant deviation from optimal time frame). - Entertaining, characters clearly defined and differentiated, plot makes sense.

-In ALL Speech Events: Please look for the following: eye contact, confidence, articulation...
-(PVLEGS: Poise, Voice, Life, Eye contact, Gestures, Speed) Please make detailed comments on each ballot (positive & areas of improvement).
+In ALL Speech Events: Please look for the following: eye contact, confidence, articulation (PVLEGS: Poise, Voice, Life, Eye contact, Gestures, Speed) Please make detailed comments on each ballot (positive & areas of improvement).
 Rank students in first to last, no ties.
-Issue speaker points, 90 to 100 (highest points to 1st)

-DISCLOSURE of RESULTS ANY round is PROHIBITED.
+Issue speaker points, 90 to 100 (highest points to 1st) DISCLOSURE of RESULTS ANY round is PROHIBITED.